aaron13100/404solution/readme.txt

 == Changelog ==

+= Version 2.20.1 (June 3, 2019) =
+* Improvement: Backend improvements.
+Syncing the permalink cache, sorting by hits, logging.

 = Version 2.20.0 (May 30, 2019) =
-* FIX: Hopefully fix the 'count(): Parameter must be an array or an object that implements Countable' issue.
+* FIX: Fix the 'count(): Parameter must be an array or an object that implements Countable' issue.
-* FIX: Hopefully fix manual redirects not working because of a trailing slash issue.
+* FIX: Fix manual redirects not working because of a trailing slash issue.
-* Improvement: Try to use a temporary file instead of the DB for a syncing issue some users are having.
+* Improvement: Use a temporary file instead of the DB for a syncing issue some users are having.

 = Version 2.19.6 (May 23, 2019) =
 * FIX: Fix the term_id syntax error for Karel.